intel/xpumanager/xpumd/receiver/intelxpu/semantics.md

-As to `hw.status{hw.state=...}` state metrics (having values 0 and 1), summing them could be useful, but only if good and bad states can be differentiated from each other, and currently specification does not state how this should be done.
+As to `hw.status{hw.state=...}` state metrics (having values 0 and 1), summing them could be useful, but only if good and bad states can be differentiated from each other, and currently specification does not explicitly state how this should be done.

 _Use inconsistent namespacing & linking_